Voronenko/route53-letsencrypt-policy/Readme.md

 ```

-## STEP D
+Next step would be, naturally, generating cthe certificate

+## Example - generating certificate with certbot

-Install tool of your choice, for example, `certbot` (examples below are given for ubuntu family)
+Install tool of your choice, for example, classic `certbot` (examples below are given for ubuntu family)

 ```sh
 sudo apt-get update